Menu

 - EPA Universal Refrigerant Certification for all technicians

-- Local municipal licensing and bonding requirements
+- Local municipal licensing and bonding needs

-- Continuing education requirements for license maintenance
+- Continuing education needs for license maintenance

 - Insurance coverage minimums for liability and workers' compensation